shotgunsoftware/tk-framework-aliastranslations/docs/index.rst

 files to different formats.

 .. warning::
-    This framework is a wrapper of Alias command lines this is why you must have Alias installed on the computer you try to run the code from.
+    This framework is a wrapper of Alias command line tools.
+This requires that you have Alias installed on the computer executing this code.

 .. note::
     For now, you can only convert files to these formats: